Thursday, November 21, 2024

 View from Rocky Point Island, Balmoral

 I made my way towards Spit Bridge and encountered dozens of green parrots gathered around a window where they were getting fed.
 When I finally reached the bridge, I realized it was quite late.
 I had spent the whole day wandering around, not really following my plan.
-But was it worth it!
+Oh, but was it worth it!

 Manly scenic walkway